bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 All tokens on Solana, whether they are fungible tokens or NFTs, are created using the [SPL Token Program](https://spl.solana.com/token).
 SPL stands for [Solana Program Library](https://spl.solana.com/), and is a set of programs (aka smart contracts) that serve as core building blocks for the Solana ecosystem.

-If you're familiar with Ethereum, you can think of SPL as a token standard such as [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) or [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
+If you're familiar with Ethereum, you can think of SPL tokens as a token standard such as [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) or [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
 One key difference, however, is that Solana does not require you to deploy a new contract for each token you create.
-Instead, you simply have to send an instruction to the Token Program and it will create and mint tokens on your behalf.
+Instead, its simply requires you to send instructions to the Token Program and it will create and mint tokens on your behalf.

 We can interact with the Token Program in both on-chain and off-chain applications via [Rust crates](https://crates.io/crates/spl-token), [C bindings](https://github.com/solana-labs/solana-program-library/blob/master/token/program/inc/token.h), and [JavaScript bindings](https://github.com/solana-labs/solana-program-library/blob/master/token/js/client/token.js).
 For the purposes of this tutorial we'll be using the [Command Line Interface (CLI)](https://spl.solana.com/token#command-line-utility) which is the easiest and most straightforward way to get started.
 I may explore how you can integrate it with Rust and JavaScript in a future tutorial.